These are the most important ethical fashion certifications you need to know if you want to consume consciously

 The lexicon of sustainable fashion can be a really vague.
 Terms that appear in brand blurbs could mean pretty much anything.
-For example: what does ethical production, or environmentally-sound manufacturing really mean in practice anyway?
+For example: what does ethical production, or environmentally-sound manufacturing really mean in practice, anyway?
 These terms leave a whole lot of room for guess work, and open up the possibility for greenwashing on the part of brands that are, in fact, far from ethical.

-A more secure way to evaluate a brand’s sustainable practices is through certifications.
+A more secure way to evaluate a brand’s sustainable practices is through ethical fashion certifications.
 To simplify this process, I’m breaking down the ethical fashion certifications that we look for and trust when evaluating the sustainability factor of a fashion brand.

-10+ Ethical Fashion Certifications You Need To Know About
+10+ Ethical Fashion Certifications You Need To Know

 EcoCert started in France and has since expanded internationally.
 They provide agricultural training and help make plans to move farms to more organic practices.
 EcoCert also certifies textiles made with organic grown materials according to Organic Content Standards.
 The aim of this standard is to guarantee the traceability and integrity of raw materials during all stages of manufacturing.